-Many of you will have now read my article on how I learned to program.
-If you missed it, check it out here.
-In this article I’m going to tell you how I went from being a newbie programmer to starting my own successful startup - a leap I would never have thought possible a few years ago!
+You might have come across my article about how I learned to program.
+In this follow-up article, I’m going to tell you how I went from being a newbie programmer to starting my own successful startup—a leap I would never have thought possible a few years ago!

-How I Learned To Program And Founded My Own Startup
+From Web Developer to Entrepreneur: How I Learned to Program and Founded My Own Startup

-In this post you’ll see that with the right education, support and motivation, you too can learn to program and launch your own business just like I did.
-With actionable steps, advice, and resources, this post will be your one-stop-shop for everything you need to know to become your own boss and launching your own company, just like I did with CareerFoundry.
+In this post, you’ll see that with the right education, support and motivation, you too can learn to program and launch your own business just like I did.
+With actionable steps, advice, and resources, this post will be your one-stop-shop for everything you need to know to become your own boss and launch your own company, just like I did with CareerFoundry.

-- What steps to take after learning to program
+- Which steps to take after learning to program?

-- The transition from web developer to entrepreneur
+- How I went from web developer to entrepreneur

-- Step by step, how to found your own startup.
+- How to found your own startup: A step-by-step guide

 What Did I Do?